 At US Foods, we value the opportunity to make a positive impact in the food industry and our communities through the innovative products we offer our customers.
 We aspire to become leaders in sustainable sourcing, equipping restaurant operators with products that are responsibly sourced or contribute to waste reduction.

-Our commitment to high sourcing standards begins with our Supplier Code of Conduct, which sets forth the principles that we expect all of our suppliers to meet.
-This Code covers critical topics such as legal compliance, food safety, human rights, physical safety, and the environment.
+Our commitment to high sourcing standards begins with our Responsible Sourcing Policy, which sets forth the principles that we expect all of our suppliers to meet.
+This Policy covers critical topics such as legal compliance, food safety, human rights, physical safety, and the environment.
 We ask that suppliers train their employees to understand and comply with these standards.